T-Center

-Elevated southern view of the T-Center from Geiselberg with the Autobahn A 23 in the foreground.
+South view of the building “T-Center“.

 Southeast close up view of the T-Center from Rennweg.

 The T-Center is an office building in the Sankt Marx section of Landstraße, the 3rd district of Vienna.
 It was built between the years 2002 and 2004 following the designs of Austrian architect Günther Domenig.

 History

 The beginning of construction of the T-Center in 2002 commenced a new development concerning town planning and construction in the area of the former cattle market and slaughterhouse in the Viennese quarter of Sankt Marx.
 Built after the plans of architect Günther Domenig and his team of Hermann Eisenköck, and Herfried Peyker, in an efficient time of only 27 months, the first offices were opened in 2004.
 The tenants of the office spaces are the Deutsche-Telekom subsidiaries T-Mobile, T-Systems and Software Daten Service.
 In addition, the ground floor is occupied by publicly accessible restaurants.